A pathway to a healthier you

 Some of the ways we can do this include:

-• Promoting women’s independence and decision making
+• promoting women’s independence and decision making

-• Challenging gender stereotypes and roles
+• challenging gender stereotypes and roles

-• Strengthening positive, equal and respectful relationships.
+• strengthening positive, equal and respectful relationships.

 Impacts of violence